starandtina/frontend-interview-questions/README.md

 * What's your favorite programming language?
 Why?
 * If you could add one feature to your favorite language, what would it be?
 Why?
 * If you could remove one feature from it, what would it be?
 Why?
+* Suppose you could design your dream job that you'll be starting on Monday.
+It's at your ideal company with your ideal job title and salary.
+All you have to do is tell them what you want to do at your job and you can have it.
+What does your job entail?
+(Thanks! [nczonline](https://www.nczonline.net/blog/2015/09/my-favorite-interview-question/))

 ## <a name='management'>Management</a>